Loading, please wait...

 We have four levels of cover available to suit your needs, these are our Bronze, Silver and Gold holiday insurance packages to cover either a single trip, of up to 365 days, or you can enjoy a year of unlimited travel with our annual policy (as long as no trip exceeds the maximum duration as specified by the level of cover you have chosen).

 Our policies include:

-- Premium cover raises your emergency medical cover to up to £10,000 in personal accident cover and up to £10 million in emergency medical and associated expenses cover, baggage cover raises to up to £2,000 (which includes up to £250 for a single item i.e. kiteboard, exclusions apply) and cancellation cover of up to £5,000 per person.
+- Gold cover raises your emergency cover to up to £10,000 in personal accident cover and up to £10 million in emergency medical and associated expenses cover, baggage cover raises to up to £2,000 (which includes up to £250 for a single item i.e. kiteboard, exclusions apply) and cancellation cover of up to £5,000 per person.

 Sports and Leisure Activities Extension Cover

-- Up to £750 search and rescue cover
+- Search and rescue cover

-- Up to £500 sports and activity equipment cover
+- Sports and activity equipment cover

 If you love extreme sports you can book your kitesurfing travel insurance today by calling our UK-based call centre and speaking directly to a member of our insurance team on 0800 316 0104 and quoting WY922.